EmergentMind/nix-config/docs/remotebootstrap.md

 __Official repo:__ [https://github.com/casey/just](https://github.com/casey/just)

-`just` is quite simply, just a command runner that uses `make` syntax but is more elegant.
+`just` is quite simply, just a command runner that uses `make`-like syntax but is more elegant.
 We use it to provide quickly accessible cli recipes, via `just foo`, which will run whatever commands we've defined in a `justfile` for the specified recipe.
 This is also similar to running a bash script but running specific functions/recipes from the cli is simpler in `just`.

 `just` was actually added to the nix-config prior to working on this project to streamline some of the dev workflow.
 I recently posted [a brief video](https://youtu.be/wQCV0QgIbuk) about it to my [YouTube channel](www.youtube.com/@Emergent_Mind) if you're interested.